Center for Orthopaedics

 Orthopaedic Surgeons located in Lake Charles, LA & Moss Bluff, LA

 If you play sports like golf, tennis, or baseball, you’re more likely to experience elbow pain.
 Elbow pain usually isn’t something to worry about, but if your symptoms interfere with your ability to work and exercise, seek professional help.
 At the Center for Orthopaedics, the experienced team of orthopedic surgeons provides comprehensive care for elbow pain.
-Call the nearest office today or schedule online to make an appointment at the practice in Lake Charles or Jennings, Louisiana.
+Call the nearest office today or schedule online to make an appointment at the practice in Lake Charles, Louisiana.

 Elbow pain is any discomfort or stiffness that affects one or both of your elbow joints.
 Each of your elbows features several working parts, including muscles, ligaments, tendons, and bone.
 If any of these is injured or diseased, it can cause pain and mobility problems.

 Often, elbow pain responds to at-home treatment like ice and rest.
 If your elbow pain continues or gets worse, don’t wait to make an appointment with the Center for Orthopaedics team.
 Using conservative treatments, they can reduce your discomfort and help you feel better.

 What causes elbow pain?

 Several conditions cause elbow pain, including:

 - Sprains and sprains

 Osteoarthritis can also cause elbow pain.
 Osteoarthritis causes cartilage –– a soft, supportive substance that protects your joints –– to wear away.
 That causes your bones to rub against each other, resulting in stiffness and pain.